India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 They also accused the police of barricading agreed-upon routes to confuse the farmers, most of whom were unfamiliar with the roads of the capital.

-To avoid adding to tensions, farmer unions have canceled their planned march on the Indian Parliament on February 1.
+To avoid adding to tensions, farmers' unions have canceled their planned February 1 march on the Indian Parliament.
 Still, the events over the past couple of days have not dampened the spirits of the farmers, who say they will continue their peaceful protests despite alleged attempts by the government to sabotage their movement.

 Over 150 farmers have died during the fight against these laws.
 Their sacrifice shouldn't be in vain, a farmer told DW.